-The chair will be held by Professor Erin Wilson who will commence her new role as the Uniting Kildonan Chair in Community Services Innovation in February 2019 continuing a career in the field of participatory social change.
+The chair will be held by who will commence her new role as the Uniting Kildonan Chair in Community Services Innovation in February 2019 continuing a career in the field of participatory social change.
 Professor Wilson comes to Swinburne from Deakin University, having previously worked in the areas of disability and inclusion and Indigenous community management and development.

 In addition to Professor Wilson’s position, the partnership will support post-doctoral and doctoral research candidates committed to a shared research program in community services innovation.

 Paul Linossier, Chief Executive Officer for Uniting Vic.Tas said that by establishing this chair, Uniting Vic.Tas is delivering on its strategic ambition to base its work on evidence.

 “This new position and program come at a time of major change for our sector.
 Consumer-directed care means people will have more control over the services they access”, said Mr. Linossier.
 “We need high-quality research to inform the future shape of our services and to ensure good life outcomes for the people we work with.”